fengyuanchen/cropperjs/README.md

 More exactly, read the Orientation value for rotating or flipping the image, and then override the Orientation value with `1` (the default value) to avoid some issues ([1](https://github.com/fengyuanchen/cropper/issues/120), [2](https://github.com/fengyuanchen/cropper/issues/509)) on iOS devices.

+**Note:** Don't trust this all the time as some JPG images have incorrect (not standard) Orientation values.

 > Requires [Typed Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray) support ([IE 10+](http://caniuse.com/typedarrays)).